focus-editor/focus/LOG.md

     - Grep in the project

 - Syntax highlighting
-    - Decide how to draw colored text
+    + Decide how to draw colored text
+    + Draw each word in its own color
+    - Don't draw the chars off the screen

 - Implement case-insensitive search in buffer
 - Bug: crash when drawing search bar with in small window